sbperceptron/Sensor-Fusion-and-vehicle-tacking-using-Kalman-Filters/README.md

 The only Unknown component is Kk the Kalman Gain.
 Since we have measurement values and the previous estimated signal.
 We can can caliculate the Kalman gain on each consequent state

-   # Kalman filter finds the most optimum averaging factor for each consequent state.
-Also somehow remembers a little bit about the past states.
+   # "Kalman filter finds the most optimum averaging factor for each consequent state.
+Also somehow remembers a little bit about the past states."

+The two kalman filter equations are,

+# First step:
+We need to be sure that kalman filtering conditions apply to the problem.i.e each signal value can be evaluated by using the linear stochastic equation.
+Inother words each any Xk is a linear combination of its previous value plus a control signal and process noise